2019–2023 structural changes to local government in England

-Structural changes to local government in England have taken place between 2019 and 2021, and will potentially continue in 2023.
+Structural changes to local government in England took place between 2019 and 2023.
 Some of these changes continue the trend of new unitary authorities being created from other types of local government districts, which was a policy of Communities Secretary Robert Jenrick from 2019.

-Ceremonial counties will not see any changes to their boundaries, as the Lieutenancies Act 1997 will be amended to reflect the new local government areas that comprise them.
+Ceremonial counties have not seen any changes to their boundaries, as the Lieutenancies Act 1997 was amended to reflect the new local government areas that comprise them.

 Changes in 2019

 In all new authorities created in 2019, new councils were elected on 2 May 2019, at the same time as local elections in other parts of the country.
 See 2019 United Kingdom local elections for details.